bblodfon/MyFirstWebProject/README.md

 # MyFirstWebProject
-Learning to use HTML, CSS, JavaScript, AJAX, PHP and Google APIs in one project!
+Learning how to use HTML, CSS, JavaScript, AJAX, PHP and Google APIs, all in one project!

 In order to run all the examples, have an apache-php+AJAX enabled server with the proper permissions for the files (products.xml needs write permissions).
 Launch apache or XAMPP,